Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 You can use these fragments in your code as described below.

 ## MesiboUserListFragment:
 `MesiboUserListFragment` displays the list of users and the last message of each user sorted by timestamp.
-For example, when a typical messaging appliaction(say WhatsApp) starts, a user list is displayed along with the last message for each user.
+For example, when a typical messaging application(say WhatsApp) starts, a user list is displayed along with the last message for each user.

 ### Using MesiboUserListFragment:

-MesiboUserListFragment provides modes that can be passed as argument to the activity, based on which the required fragment can be loaded.
+MesiboUserListFragment provides modes that can be passed as an argument to the activity, based on which the required fragment can be loaded.

 The different modes for `MesiboUserListFragment` are -

  - `MesiboUserListFragment.MODE_SELECTGROUP` launches UI for selecting and creating a group.

- - `MesiboUserListFragment.MODE_EDITGROUP` launches UI for editing diiferent attributes of a group such as - Group Member List, Group Profile Picture, Group Title or Group Name.
+ - `MesiboUserListFragment.MODE_EDITGROUP` launches UI for editing different attributes of a group such as - Group Member List, Group Profile Picture, Group Title or Group Name.

  - `MesiboUserListFragment.MODE_SELECTCONTACT_FORWARD` populates a list of users to whom you can forward your message or file.

  - `MesiboUserListFragment.MODE_SELECTCONTACT` displays Mesibo Contact List - a list of Mesibo Users in that application.

- - `MesiboUserListFragment.MODE_MESSAGELIST` displays list of previous messages or chat history.
+ - `MesiboUserListFragment.MODE_MESSAGELIST` displays a list of previous messages or chat history.